**Author’s Addendum- since writing this, The Norfolk Regional Center has been demolished. I wrote a goodbye article about it, follow the link here.

 “The brain is a monstrous, beautiful mess.” -Samantha Cahalan, Brain on Fire: My Month of Madness

-For the history and story of my day at the abandoned asylum in Norfolk, Nebraska, check out my first post.
+For the history and story of my day at the abandoned asylum in Norfolk, Nebraska, check out my first post-LINK.
 There are many stories, whispers, and rumors about this place being haunted.
 People talk about seeing figures roaming the halls, disappearing into thin air.
 They have reported hearing moans, screams, and pounding sounds into the night.
 As mentioned previously, it has a notorious history of both patients who needed treatment, others who would have been better suited for iron prison bars, and then the innocent people who were committed for being a little different from their peers.

 Some abandoned places I visit have a peaceful feeling surrounding them.
 Others reach in and twist my stomach into knots.
 This place was completely unnerving.
 I had to take multiple breaks in order to take the amount of pictures I needed, and not soley due to the frigid temperatures.
 My legs were weighted stumps as I tried to clomp through the snow, and I became short of breath and light-headed.
 Hands trembling from my essential tremor, worsened from the cold and I had to sit in the truck to warm up more than once.